RediSearch/RediSearch/docs/docs/Configuring.md

 ### FORK_GC_RETRY_INTERVAL

-Interval (in seconds) in which RediSearch will retry to run `fork GC` in case of a failure.
+Interval (in seconds) in which Search and Query will retry to run `fork GC` in case of a failure.
 Usually, a failure could happen when the redis fork api does not allow for more than one fork to be created at the same time.

 #### Default